Temple Grandin: Honors

+Media

 Grandin has been featured on major media programs, such as Lisa Davis' It's Your Health, ABC's Primetime Live, the Today Show, Larry King Live, and Fresh Air with Terry Gross.
 She has been written up in Time magazine, People magazine, Discover magazine, Forbes, and The New York Times.
-In 2012, Grandin was interviewed on Thriving Canine Radio to discuss "A Different Perspective on Animal Behavior".

-She was the subject of the Horizon documentary "The Woman Who Thinks Like a Cow", first broadcast by the BBC on June 8, 2006, and Nick News with Linda Ellerbee in the spring of 2006.
+She was the subject of the Horizon documentary "The Woman Who Thinks Like a Cow", first broadcast by the BBC on (2006), and Nick News with Linda Ellerbee (2006).
 She also was the subject of the first episode in the series First Person by Errol Morris.

-Grandin is the focus of a semi-biographical HBO film entitled Temple Grandin, starring Claire Danes as Grandin.
-The film was broadcast on February 6, 2010.
-The movie was nominated for 15 Primetime Emmy Awards and won seven awards, including Outstanding Television Movie and Outstanding Lead Actress in a Miniseries or Movie for Claire Danes.
-Grandin was on stage as the award was accepted and she spoke briefly to the audience.
-Coincidentally, the 62nd Primetime Emmy Awards happened on Grandin's birthday – August 29.
-On January 16, 2011, at the 68th Golden Globe Awards, Claire Danes won the Golden Globe Award for Best Actress – Miniseries or Television Film.
+Grandin is the focus of a semi-biographical HBO film entitled Temple Grandin, starring Claire Danes as Grandin (2010).
+It was nominated for 15 Primetime Emmy Awards and won seven, including Outstanding Television Movie and Outstanding Lead Actress in a Miniseries or Movie for Claire Danes.
+At the 68th Golden Globe Awards (2011), Claire Danes won the Golden Globe Award for Best Actress – Miniseries or Television Film.

 Grandin was featured in Beautiful Minds: A Voyage Into the Brain, a documentary produced in 2006 by Colourfield Tell-A-Vision, a German company.
 She was named one of 2010's one hundred most influential people in the world by Time magazine.
 In 2011, she was featured in an episode of the Science documentary series Ingenious Minds.
 In 2018, Grandin was featured in the documentary This Business of Autism, which explored autism employment and the success story of autism employers such as Spectrum Designs Foundation and was produced by Mesh Omnimedia.

-She also was interviewed by Michael Pollan in his best-selling book, The Omnivore's Dilemma, in which she discussed the livestock industry.
+She was featured in Michael Pollan's 2006 book, The Omnivore's Dilemma, in which she discussed the livestock industry.

 Folk-punk band AJJ, formerly known as Andrew Jackson Jihad, included two songs called "Temple Grandin" and "Temple Grandin Too" on their LP Christmas Island.
 In 2017, Grandin was the focus of a children's book by author Julia Finlay Mosca titled The Girl Who Thought In Pictures, A Story of Temple Grandin.